Advocacy Resource Center

 Be the first one to get the latest news right to your feed

-This event was produced by the Sault Ste.
-Marie Tribe of Chippewa Indians, Anishnaabek Community and Family Services, Advocacy Resource Center under 2018-VO-GX-004 awarded by the Office for Victims of Crime, Office of Justice Programs, U.S. Department of Justice.
-The opinions, findings, and conclusions, or recommendations expressed are those of the contributors and do not necessarily represent the official position or policies of the U.S. Department of Justice.
+This project was suported by Grant No. 15JOV-23-GG-01601-TRIB awarded by the Office on Violence Against Women, U.S. Department of Justice.
+The opinions, findings, and conclusions, or recommendations expressed in this publication/program/exhibition are those of the author(s) and do not necessarily reflect the views of the US Department of Justice.